Are you ready for the User Generated Content takeover? Because it’s here in a big way. And we’ve got the UGC stats to prove it.

 With UGC, it’s also possible to promote products without coming off as aggressive or salesy.
 The following post from Au Revoir Cinderella is a shining example of how to turn UGC into sales.

-Although there’s certainly a time and place for professional product photos and models alike, it’s much easier for people to picture themselves with products that are presented by their peers.
+Although there’s certainly a time and place for professional product photos and models alike, it’s much easier for people to picture themselves with products presented by their peers and want to be the next person featured on a brand’s Instagram or site!

 The beauty of UGC is that it can be used beyond the confines of a social feed, too.
 For example, check out how Brownie implements a lookbook of UGC on-site to show off their products and satisfied customers:

-This lookbook is not only for inspiration, visitors can buy the products featured in the user generated images.
-Our friends from Brownie know how a smart ecommerce looks like, that’s why they connected each client’s photo to the product page by adding a Shop This Look button:
+This lookbook is not only for inspiration, visitors can buy the products featured in the User Generated images.
+Our friends from Brownie know what a smart eCommerce site looks like, that’s why they connected each client’s photo to the product page by adding a Shop This Look button:

 Regardless of how you personally feel about selfies, they undoubtedly represent one of the most popular forms of UGC.
 According to Statista, 69% of adults have hopped on the selfie bandwagon, including a massive 87% of millennials.